 How can your company support LGBTQ relocating employees?

 There are some things to consider when sending LGBTQ employees to different parts of the world.
-Client Relations Manager Kelsey Higgins offers suggestions on supporting these employees in this Relo Tip Tuesday.
+Director, Client Relations Kelsey Higgins offers suggestions on supporting these employees in this Relo Tip Tuesday.

 Complete transcript: “Hi, I’m Kelsey Higgins, client relations manager at Plus.
 Today, I’m going to address the question, ‘What should companies consider when sending lesbian, gay, bisexual, transgender or queer employees on assignment, and how can they best support the LGBTQ relocating population?’